nesi/support-docs/docs/Getting_Started/my.nesi.org.nz/Tuakiri_Attribute_Validator.md

 [https://attributes.tuakiri.ac.nz/snapshots/latest﻿](https://attributes.tuakiri.ac.nz/snapshots/latest)

 The primary identifier NeSI consumes is the attribute **auEduPersonSharedToken**.
-This is a so-called, \"Tuakiri Core Attribute,\" expected to exist for every account.
+This is a so-called, "Tuakiri Core Attribute," expected to exist for every account.

-If your institution has issued you an empty or invalid auEduPersonSharedToken (rare), or if there is a difference between the value of your auEduPersonSharedToken as proffered by your institution\'s identity provision service and its value as recorded in the NeSI database (more common), you will not be able to log in to My NeSI.
+If your institution has issued you an empty or invalid auEduPersonSharedToken (rare), or if there is a difference between the value of your auEduPersonSharedToken as proffered by your institution's identity provision service and its value as recorded in the NeSI database (more common), you will not be able to log in to My NeSI.
 If you cannot log in, please raise a support ticket with your institutions